Trial of Michael Jackson: George Lopez

-The comedian George Lopez testified that he had given the Arvizo family money when Gavin was fighting cancer, but came to believe that Gavin's father was more interested in money than helping his son.
+George Lopez testified that he had given the Arvizo family money when Gavin was fighting cancer, but came to believe that Gavin's father was more interested in money than helping his son.
 Lopez cut ties with the family after the father became more demanding.
 Lopez also said that the father had accused him of stealing $300 from Gavin's wallet.
 When the father asked what he was supposed to tell his son, Lopez testified that he responded: "Tell him his father's an extortionist."

 Jay Leno

-The talk show host Jay Leno testified about his relationship with the Arvizo family.
+Jay Leno testified about his relationship with the Arvizo family.
 Leno made approximately 20 phone calls to sick children each week, and began receiving voicemail messages from Gavin, then a ten-year-old cancer patient, in 2000.
 Gavin called Leno "his hero", which Leno felt was unusual as "I'm not Batman...
 It sounded suspicious when a young person got overly effusive."
 Leno also said he heard another voice in the background of one call; the defense argued that this was Janet telling Gavin what to say.

 Chris Tucker

-The comedian Chris Tucker said he had felt sorry for the Arvizos, and he had given them money and gifts.
+Chris Tucker said he had felt sorry for the Arvizos, and he had given them money and gifts.
 He felt the Arvizos expected too much, calling him their "brother" and taking advantage of him.
 He testified that he had warned Jackson about the family, whom he called "cunning".

 1994 settlement

 The judge allowed investigation evidence from Jackson's previous allegations to be used in the trial, but the 1994 settlement initiated by the Chandlers was deemed "irrelevant and inflammatory".
 The prosecution attempted to subpoena evidence from the settlement as an indication of guilt.
 Mesereau argued that Jackson was not liable for any of the claims compromised by the arrangement, because Jackson's insurance company, Transamerica Insurance Group, was responsible for it.
 The insurance company negotiated the settlement over protests from Jackson and his legal counsel.
 The settlement included no admission of wrongdoing or guilt, otherwise, it would violate the California Insurance Code.
 The insurance company had "the right to settle claims covered by insurance where it decides settlement is expedient and the insured may not interfere with nor prevent such settlements," a practice established by several precedents in California.
 Evidence of insurance settlements would deprive Jackson of due process of law, proper cross-examination and violate Evidence Code 352 as he would not be able to verify the agreements made in the settlement.
 The settlement cannot be used as evidence of guilt in future civil and criminal cases.

 The settlement cannot prevent criminal investigation or criminal proceeding, neither can non-disclosure agreements.
-Bribery to not testify in a trial is felony, and accepting such bribes is also a felony.
+Bribery to not testify in a trial is a felony, and accepting such bribes is also a felony.